Recent Articles

 It’s about making peace with your feelings.

-All addictions stem from a difficulty experiencing and moving through painful feelings.
+Compulsive behaviors and addictions stem from a difficulty experiencing and moving through painful feelings.
 While there are differing opinions about whether you can be physically addicted to certain foods, it’s generally accepted that emotional eating reflects a psychological addiction.
-Food becomes the means to avoid, deny or otherwise cope with painful emotions. (more…)
+Food becomes the means to avoid, deny, or otherwise cope with painful emotions.

 23